aidswidjaja/study/docs/commerce/ch5/unit1.md

 #### Case Study 2

 Bendigo Bank's Community Bank Program allows those in rural and remote areas to have access to normal banking, which allows communities the right to operate a Bendgo Bank franchise branch.
 Revenue is shared between the company and the community, and Bendigo Bank provides banking support.

+This can be considered as Corporate Social Responsibility.
+For example, Maccas uses recycled paper.